dpays/esteem8app.github.io/docs/work-the-system/tools/process-strategy-principles.md

  * Do efficiency improvement process first to maximize exchange rate.
  * You can increase motivation by knowing doing actual optimal task to achieve the defined objective.
  * First things first by urgency then importance with knowing strategies deadlines.
-* Directive parts chosen must be optimally transformed into sub-process that can be called tasks.
+* Directive parts chosen must be optimally transformed into sub-process.
-* Tasks can be time planned, prioritized and sequenced or not.
+* Sub-process can be time planned, prioritized and sequenced or not.

-The project has already some strategy parts detailed and timely organized into [todo](https://github.com/esteem8app/esteem8app.github.io/tree/master/docs/todo).

 ## Efficiency principles
 * Processing perfectly a task mean with the best exchange rate.